-- (c) Seven years Multiphase developments.
-A multiphase development shall be vested for the entire development with the zoning regulations, subdivision regulations, and unified development ordinances in place at the time a site plan approval is granted for the initial phase of the multiphase development.
+(c) Seven years - Multiphase developments. - A multiphase development shall be vested for the entire development with the zoning regulations, subdivision regulations, and unified development ordinances in place at the time a site plan approval is granted for the initial phase of the multiphase development.
 This right shall remain vested for a period of seven years from the time a site plan approval is granted for the initial phase of the multiphase development.
-For purposes of this subsection, "multiphase development" means a development containing 25 acres or more that: (i) is submitted for site plan approval for construction to occur in more than one phase, and (ii) is subject to a master development plan with committed elements, including a requirement to offer land for public use as a condition of its master development plan approval. - (d) Indefinite Development agreements.
-A vested right of reasonable duration may be specified in a development agreement approved by the City of Graham City council. - (e) Permit Choice.
-If an application made in accordance with local regulation is submitted for a development approval required pursuant to NC General Statutes Chapter 160D and a development regulation changes between the time the application was submitted and a decision is made, the applicant may choose which version of the development regulation will apply to the application.
+For purposes of this subsection, "multiphase development" means a development containing 25 acres or more that (i) is submitted for site plan approval for construction to occur in more than one phase and (ii) is subject to a master development plan with committed elements, including a requirement to offer land for public use as a condition of its master development plan approval.

+(d) Indefinite - Development agreements. - A vested right of reasonable duration may be specified in a development agreement approved by the City of Graham City Council.

+(b)(e) Term.
+The right to commence a project authorized by any of the above means vests from the date the applicable permit is authorized and remains vested for two years.
+Permit Choice. - If an application made in accordance with local regulation is submitted for a development approval required pursuant to NC General Statutes Chapter 160D and a development regulation changes between the time the application was submitted and a decision is made, the applicant may choose which version of the development regulation will apply to the application.
 If the development permit applicant chooses the version of the rule or ordinance applicable at the time of the permit application, the development permit applicant shall not be required to await the outcome of the amendment to the rule, map, or ordinance prior to acting on the development permit.
 This section applies to all development approvals issued by the State and by local governments.
-The duration of vested rights created by development approvals is as set forth in subsection (b) of this section. - (f) Zoning Permit Required.
-A zoning permit is required before commencing work on any project in which a vested right exists. - (1) The Zoning Enforcement Officer shall issue the zoning permit for a project in which the vested right has been conferred by a special use permit or a conditional use permit. - (2) In any other case, an applicant shall apply for a zoning permit with vested rights as outlined in Section 256 below.
+The duration of vested rights created by development approvals is as set forth in subsection (b) of this section.

+(c)(f) Zoning Permit Required.
+A zoning permit is required before commencing work on any project in which a vested right exists.

+- (1) The Zoning Enforcement Officer shall issue the zoning permit for a project in which the vested right has been conferred by a special use permit or a conditional use permit. - (2) In any other case, an applicant shall apply for a zoning permit with vested rights as outlined in Section 256 below.

-Section 10.256 Application for a Zoning Permit with Vested Rights
+Section 10.256 Application for a Zoning Permit with Vested Rights color: Auto color: Auto

-- (a) Submission of Site-specific Development Plan.
-The applicant shall submit 10 copies of a site-specific development plan drawn to scale describing with reasonable certainty the type and intensity of use of the specific parcel or parcels of land.
+- (a) Submission of Site Specific Development Plan.
+The applicant shall submit 10 copies of a site specific development plan drawn to scale describing with reasonable certainty the type and intensity of use of the specific parcel or parcels of land.
 The plan shall include: - (1) boundaries of the site;